Remember when Joe promised to serve as the President of ALL Americans, and not just Republicans? Isn’t adorable that someone actually believed him?

 For those who have forgotten, here is left-wing blog Slate lamenting that Joe was being too gracious to the Right and that he wasn’t running as a hard leftist.

 The central theme of Joe Biden’s presidential campaign has been that he is uniquely capable of uniting our politically polarized country around some semblance of common values.
 But in recent months, he’s leaned heavily on one specific variation of that message, telling voters: “I’ll be a president for all Americans.
 Not just the ones who vote for me.”
 He’s repeated the line, or versions of it, on social media, during town halls, and in his addresses.
 He included a riff on it in his acceptance speech at the Democratic National Convention, during which he said it was a president’s job “to represent all of us, not just our base or our party.”
 In his speech last week commemorating the anniversary of Gettysburg, he said: “I am running as a proud Democrat.
-But I will govern as an American president.”take our poll - story continues below
+But I will govern as an American president.”

 … But we shouldn’t overlook the fact that when Biden says he will be a “president for all Americans,” he is in effect also making a very specific public policy promise.
 Namely, voters won’t have to worry about being punished just because their state didn’t happen to vote for him. — Slate